dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 Once you have filled/updated these details, save the person by using the disk icon.
 This should take you to their dashboard in vaccination registry program.

-Go back to the search page and you will find your person that you initially enrolled into the Case-based surveillance program now also has an enrollment in the Vaccination program (you will see the small vaccine icon on the list).
+Go back to the search page for the COVID-19 Case-based surveillance program and you will find your person that you initially enrolled into the Case-based surveillance program now also has an enrollment in the Vaccination program (you will see the small vaccine icon on the list).

 ![image-20211001133256308](resources/images/tracker_capture_android/image-20211001133256308.png)